nhejazi/haldensify/README.md

-The `haldensify` R package is designed to provide facilities for nonparametric conditional density estimation based on a flexible procedure proposed initially by Díaz and van der Laan (2011).
+The `haldensify` R package is designed to provide facilities for nonparametric conditional density estimation based on a flexible procedure proposed initially by Dı́az and van der Laan (2011).
 The core of the implemented methodology involves recovering conditional density estimates by performing pooled hazards regressions so as to assess the conditional hazard that an observed value falls in a given bin over the (conditional) support of the variable of interest.
-Such conditional density estimates are useful, for example, in causal inference problems in which the *generalized propensity score* (for continuous-valued exposures) must be estimated (Díaz and van der Laan 2012, 2018; Díaz and Hejazi 2020). `haldensify` implements this condtional density estimation strategy specifically for use only with the highly adaptive lasso (Benkeser and van der Laan 2016; van der Laan 2017; van der Laan and Benkeser 2018; Coyle, Hejazi, and van der Laan 2019).
+Such conditional density estimates are useful, for example, in causal inference problems in which the *generalized propensity score* (for continuous-valued exposures) must be estimated (Dı́az and van der Laan 2012, 2018; Dı́az and Hejazi 2020). `haldensify` implements this condtional density estimation strategy specifically for use only with the highly adaptive lasso (Benkeser and van der Laan 2016; van der Laan 2017; van der Laan and Benkeser 2018; Coyle, Hejazi, and van der Laan 2019).

 -----